-If you’d rather continue on and make it one epic day trip, keep on 86 out of Saranac Lake to heads towards your dessert destination: Donnelly’s.
+If you’d rather continue on and make it one epic day trip, keep on 86 out of Saranac Lake to heads towards your dessert destination: Donnelly’s Ice Cream.

 Donnelly’s is by far the best ice cream in the Adirondacks.
 It is super creamy, handmade ice cream available seasonally.
-Their flavors rotate so you never know what you’ll find – though I can guarantee the options will be tasty and potentially addicting.
-Case and point: The Pistachio is delicious and worthy of a yearly trip to the area.
+Their flavors rotate so you never know what you’ll find—though I can guarantee the options will be tasty and potentially addicting.
+My favorite, the Pistachio, is delicious and worthy of a yearly trip to the area.

 From Donnelly’s continue on Route 86 towards Paul Smiths.
 Then take County Route 60 past Rainbow Lake.

 Driving County Route 60 ends this fall colors trip